filipe1309/ud-go-lhc-v3/notes.md

  - Logically organize your fields together
  - Readability & clarity trump performance as a design concern
  - Go will be performant.
 Go fo readability first.
 However, if you need to optimize: lay the fields out in the order of largest to smallest, eg: `int64` first, then `int32`, then `int16`, then `int8`

+ ## Section 19 - Functions in the Go Programming Language

+ Define with `parameters`
+ Call with `arguments`

+ Everything in Go is pass by `value`, which means that when we pass a value to a function, a copy of the value is passed.